DUNE-DAQ/dal/docs/README.md

 ## Getting Started

-To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
+To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) and then clone and build this repo ("dal") in order to run the tutorial below.
 These packages include [dbe (the DataBase Editor GUI)](https://dune-daq-sw.readthedocs.io/en/latest/packages/dbe/), dal (Data Access Library, this repo), [oksutils](https://github.com/DUNE-DAQ/oksutils), [oksdalgen](https://github.com/DUNE-DAQ/oksdalgen) (contains code generation executable), [oks](https://github.com/DUNE-DAQ/oks) (core OKS functionality, not to be confused with the entire OKS suite), [conffwk](https://github.com/DUNE-DAQ/conffwk), [oksconflibs](https://github.com/DUNE-DAQ/oksconflibs) and [okssystem](https://github.com/DUNE-DAQ/okssystem).
 Some of these packages you may never need to worry about, others (such as the dbe GUI) may benefit from further development.

-With the work area set up, it's time to run some tests to make sure things are in working order.
+With the work area set up, build dal.
+After building it, it's time to run some tests to make sure things are in working order.
 These include:
 * `test_configuration.py`: A test script in the conffwk package.
 Tests that you can create objects, save them to a database, read them back, and remove them from a database.
 * `test_dal.py`: Also from the conffwk package.
 Test that you can change the values of objects, and get expected errors if you assign out-of-range values.
 * `algorithm_tests.py`: A script from the dal package.
 Test that Python bindings to class Methods implemented in C++ work as expected.